-Are you looking for a career as a teacher, trainer or assessor?
+Are You Looking for a Career as a Teacher, Trainer or Assessor?

 The Vocational Education and Training (VET) sector is one of the biggest providers of education in Australia.
-In fact, almost 1.5 million Australians participate in a VET program each year according to the 2015 Report on Government Services.
+In fact, almost 2 million Australians participate in a VET program each year according to the 2021 Report on Government Services.

 VET is known as one of the most effective ways to prepare for a job.
 It is designed to teach you the exact skills and knowledge you need to do a job, making the jump from study to work as easy as possible.

 On average, around 60% of VET graduates in Australia receive job-related benefits like gaining new employment or being promoted to a higher skill level.
-This means that if you are trying to find work, studying a certificate or diploma qualification is one of the most effective ways to to improve your chances.
+This means that if you are trying to find work, studying for a certificate or diploma qualification is one of the most effective ways to improve your chances.

 Someone has to provide that training though.
 Vocational Education Teachers in Technical and Further Education (TAFE) institutes are a big part of this whole system.
 If you have experience working in one or more industries, this might be the next career path for you.
 But what exactly does a vocational education teacher do?

-- • Creating learning resources according to the needs of their students
+- Creating learning resources according to the needs of their students

-- • Designing course curriculum
+- Designing course curriculum

-- • Providing training on how to use learning materials
+- Providing training on how to use learning materials

-- • Facilitating learning sessions online or face to face
+- Facilitating learning sessions online or face to face

-- • Grading the work of their students and giving feedback
+- Grading the work of their students and giving feedback

-- • Assessing whether students are competent in practical work skills
+- Assessing whether students are competent in practical work skills

 Some of the most useful skills and abilities to have in this career are:

-- • Instructing and knowing which learning strategy to use
+- Instructing and knowing which learning strategy to use

-- • Monitoring the performance of groups and individuals
+- Monitoring the performance of groups and individuals

-- • Expressing yourself verbally and on paper
+- Expressing yourself verbally and on paper

-- • Being sensitive to problems your students may have
+- Being sensitive to problems your students may have

-- • Interacting with people with diverse backgrounds and age groups
+- Interacting with people with diverse backgrounds and age groups

-You need the Certificate IV in Training and Assessment before you can train for nationally accredited courses.
+Teaching vocational programs requires the Certificate IV in Training and Assessment before you can train for nationally accredited courses.
 This is the minimum requirement for positions at many state institutions like TAFE Queensland.
 This course will teach you the 3 key skills of how to design learning programs, conduct training sessions and assess competence.

 This is important because you can be a trainer for almost anything as long as you have the relevant qualifications or loads of work experience.
 School and employment success can give you a glimpse of how successful your career can be.

 This applies whether you want to teach about child care, hairdressing, occupational safety or any other course with a nationally accredited qualification.
 You can even gain credits to get your qualification quicker if you are already an expert in your industry.